- What does OpenClassrooms do?

 What does OpenClassrooms cost?
 How much work is involved?

 OpenClassrooms offers 3 subscription options: free, premium solo, and premium plus.
 The free option includes access to 5 streaming videos per week, as well as evaluation exercises and the progress dashboard.
 The premium solo option costs $20 per month and grants students access to every course.
-Those interested in 1-on-1 support should enroll in the premium plus package, which costs $300 per month and includes weekly 1-on-1 mentorship.
-Payments for the non-binding subscription can be made by credit card or PayPal.
+Those interested in 1-on-1 support should enroll in the premium plus package.
+This costs $300 per month and includes weekly 1-on-1 mentorship.
+Payments for the subscription can be made by credit card or PayPal.

 Before enrolling, students should have a high school diploma or the equivalent.
 Then, students must identify which courses best fit their aspirations.
 Some of the programs have prerequisites, so double check the qualifications for each course before signing up.
 Finally, students register with their Facebook, Google, or email accounts, select their payment plan, and begin learning.